-Roasted Potatoes with Brussels Sprouts and Bacon is perfect for your holiday table.
+Roasted Potatoes with Brussels Sprouts and Bacon is perfect for any table.
 With tender potatoes, crisp Brussels sprouts and savory bacon, this dish has something for everyone!

-You’ve probably seen it spelled both ways forever, right?
-So here’s the deal: these cute little cabbage-like vegetables are named for the town of Brussels, Belgium.
+You’ve probably seen Brussels sprouts spelled with or without an “s” at the end, right?
+Here’s the deal: these cute little cabbage-like vegetables are named for the town of Brussels, Belgium.
 So Brussels is the correct spelling.
 Now that we’ve gotten to the bottom of that, let’s talk about these delicious veggies.
 They are so yummy!
 Sure, they get a bad rap for being a dreaded vegetable and all, but give them a chance.
 They will surprise you!

-Roasting Brussels sprouts with potatoes is one of my favorite ways to cook them.
+- Roasting Brussels sprouts with potatoes is one of my favorite ways to cook these veggies.
 The roasting process cuts the bitterness of the Brussels sprouts way more than sauteing or steaming.
 And roasting these vegetables with bacon is definitely the way to go!
 They’re crispy, crunchy, and hardly taste like a veggie at all!
 Picky kids (and adults) will love these.

-Still not sold on how yummy these Brussels sprouts are?
+- Still not sold on how yummy these Brussels sprouts are?
 Try serving them with our Easy Cheesy Brussels Sprout Sauce.
-The roasted potatoes taste delectable in the cheese sauce too.
-If you’re having a hard time getting your family behind trying Brussels sprouts, this is definitely the way to go.
+The roasted potatoes taste delectable in the cheese sauce too, so if you’re having a hard time getting your family behind trying Brussels sprouts, this is definitely the way to go.

 Popular Potato Side Dishes